SaltyGoo/saltygoo.github.io/class/sp_xvart.md

 **D:** The Xvart<br>

 ## Little Blue Minion
-You are 3 foot tall, allowing you to fit through narrow and small spaces.
+You are 3-foot tall, allowing you to fit through narrow and small spaces.
 You cannot carry objects bigger than you.

 ## Not the Xvart
 You are a copy of the original Xvart, one of millions of decoys created by the fugitive accountant.
 You are accused of crimes on a mundane and divine scale, yet can't be proven guilty.
 You benefit from a certain cosmic impunity, yet suffer from a certain universal hostility.